priscillaluong/w5-work-day-scheduler/README.md

 * Analysed starter code, and used Bootstrap grid with existing CSS to build timeblocks.

-* Used Moment.js to dynamically display current time, and to check if time block isBefore(), isAfter() or same as current time.
+* Used Moment.js to dynamically display current time, and to check if time-block isBefore(), isAfter() or same as current time.

 **Dynamic time display:**